-The String replace method of Java is used to replace the existing character(s) in the given string to the new given character(s).
+The String replace method of Java is used to replace the existing character(s) in the given string with the new given character(s).

 A few important points to be noted: